 Improved regulatory conditions, particularly in relation to network interconnection and access, has given competing operators the confidence to invest in network infrastructure, to make use of unbundled local loops and to launch competing services.
-The mobile sector is set for greater competition later in 2017 when the cableco Cablenet, which secured LTE-suitable spectrum at auction in mid-2016, is expected to launch commercial services.
-The company already operates in the market as an MVNO.
+The mobile sector has secured some competition from the cableco Cablenet which launched services in 2017, though the operator only has a small market share.

-This report introduces the key aspects of Cyprus’s fixed-line telecoms market, outlining the regulatory environment and providing updated operational and financial data on the major operators and the market as a whole.
+This report introduces the key aspects of Cyprus’s fixed-line telecoms market, outlining the regulatory environment and providing updated operational and financial data on the major operators.
 Cyprus is a divided island with most of the information in this report concerned only with the Greek Cypriot area.

 Table of Contents